paastech-cloud/docs/Architecture.md

 #### Client API

-The Client API, meaning the external API that Clients connect to and interact with, is made using [NestJS](https://nestjs.com/).
+The Client API is one of the fundamental parts of our project.
+It not only handles all Client interactions, but is also the only application that is writing any data in the shared database.
+It notifies Pomegranate each time a project needs to be deployed and lets a user add his SSH keys to be able to connect to the local Git server.
+Every user request is send and verified by the API before being carried out.

+With this API being such an important part of the project for the Client, the choice of language and frameworks was very important to allow for maximal performance.
+It is made using [TypeScript](https://www.typescriptlang.org/) with [NestJS](https://nestjs.com/).
 Being a cutting-edge framework gaining more and more attention, NestJS is very versatile and stands out from the competition by proposing two things: first of all, a [list of support modules](https://www.npmjs.com/search?q=%40nestjs), which totals to 41 as of today;